chaos-mesh/chaos-mesh/doc/sidecar_configmap.md

 * **pidfile**: defines the pid file to record the pid of the `chaosfs` process.
 * **original**: defines the fuse directory.
 This directory is usually set to the same level directory as the application data directory.
 * **mountpoint**: defines the mountpoint to mount the original directory.

 This value should be set to the data directory of the target application.

 #### `chaos-scripts`

-`chaos-scripts` container is used to inject some scripts to target pods, include [wait-fuse.sh](https://github.com/pingcap/chaos-mesh/blob/master/hack/wait-fuse.sh).
+`chaos-scripts` container is used to inject some scripts to the target pods including [wait-fuse.sh](https://github.com/pingcap/chaos-mesh/blob/master/hack/wait-fuse.sh).

 `wait-fuse.sh` is used by application container to ensure that the fuse-daemon server is running normally before the application starts.

-`chaos-scripts` is generally used as an initContainer to do some preparation.
+`chaos-scripts` is generally used as an initContainer to do some preparations.

-The following config uses `chaos-scripts` container to inject scripts and moves the scripts to `/tmp/scripts` directory using `init.sh`, `/tmp/scripts` is an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) to shares the scripts with all containers of the pod.
+The following config uses `chaos-scripts` container to inject scripts and moves the scripts to `/tmp/scripts` directory using `init.sh`. `/tmp/scripts` is an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) used to share the scripts with all containers of the pod.

 So you can use `wait-fuse.sh` script in tikv container to ensure that the fuse-daemon server is running normally before the application starts.